HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 )
 }}

-`<picture>` is used much less frequently than `srcset`, reflecting its somewhat-niche pair of use-cases.
+`<picture>` is used much less frequently than `srcset`.
 Here's how usage breaks down between those two use cases:

 {{ figure_markup(
   image="picture-feature-usage.png",